Campbell-Muscle-Lab/MyofibrilProfiler/docs/pages/tutorial/start_new_analysis/start_new_analysis.md

 # **Start new analysis**

 This tutorial provides simple instructions on performing a new analysis with MyofibrilProfiler.
 Clicking on any of the images on this page will open a larger version in a new browser window.
-The preparation shown here was probed for myosin heavy chain and myosin light chain kinase.
+The preparation shown here was probed for myosin heavy chain and an associated protein.

 ## Getting started